gohugoio/hugo/content/tools/frontends.md

 * [enwrite](https://github.com/zzamboni/enwrite).
 Enwrite enables evernote-powered, statically generated blogs and websites.
 Now posting to your blog or updating your website is as easy as writing a new note in Evernote!
 * [caddy-hugo](https://github.com/hacdias/caddy-hugo). `caddy-hugo` is an add-on for [Caddy](https://caddyserver.com/) that delivers a good UI to edit the content of your Hugo website.
 * [Lipi](https://github.com/SohanChy/Lipi).
 Lipi is a native GUI frontend written in Java to manage your Hugo websites.
+* [Netlify CMS](https://netlifycms.org).
+Netlify CMS is an open source, serverless solution for managing Git based content in static sites, and it works on any platform that can host static sites.
+A [Hugo/Netlify CMS starter](https://github.com/netlify-templates/one-click-hugo-cms) is available to get new projects running quickly.

 ## Commercial Services